-This video from Louisiana Firearms emphasizes that firearm training and personal familiarity with a weapon are far more critical for self-defense than the physical size of the firearm itself.
-The speakers, identified as firearms enthusiasts or instructors, stress the importance of knowing your daily carry firearm intimately, likening it to knowing the back of your hand, to ensure effective use under pressure.
+This video from Louisiana Firearms emphasizes that firearm training and proficiency are far more critical for self-defense than the physical size of the handgun.
+The speakers, identified as firearms enthusiasts or instructors, stress the importance of knowing your daily carry (EDC) firearm intimately, likening it to knowing 'the back of your hand.'
+This deep familiarity, built through consistent practice and muscle memory, is presented as the primary factor in effectively using a firearm when it matters most.

 Gun Laws by State